 What is Technical SEO?

-Technical SEO ensures your website is crawlable, indexable, and fast.
-Without it, your content may not perform well in search results.
+Technical SEO ensures your website is crawlable, indexable, secure, and fast.
+Without it, even well-written content may struggle to perform in search results because search engines may not properly access, process, or trust your pages.

 Technical SEO Checklist